-June: The budget document is released and the budget is presented at a special City Council session, the Budget Workshop, on June 28th.
+June: The budget document is released and the budget is presented at a special City Council session, the Budget Workshop.

 July - September: The City Council conducts public hearings on the budget, new fees, and existing fees increasing by more than 5.0%.
 Budget hearings are open to the public and are advertised in the Idaho Statesman.
 This advertisement includes a summary of the budget approved by the City Council.
-The FY 2023 budget hearing will take place on July 19th at City Hall.
 After the public hearings, and incorporating any resulting modifications, the City Council formally approves the proposed budget and fee changes.
 Following adoption, the property tax budget is submitted to Ada County in late August or early September.
 Finally, the Budget Office updates the budget document to reflect the Adopted Budget, which is then published to the city's website prior to the start of the new fiscal year.